What are SIPPs?

 The Blacktower Group was formed in 1986 and since then has been providing its clients, both in the UK and abroad, with a bespoke service to help them achieve their investment and retirement investing objectives backed by experienced wealth management.

 We want to help you realise your goals.
-So, whether you are home or abroad, we can help you make a SIPP transfer and more.
+So, whether you are home or abroad, we can help you make a SIPP transfer, or discuss the possibilities of QROPS, QNUPS, defined contribution schemes, and defined benefit pensions.
 We are based in many locations across Europe and have advisors who speak Spanish, Swedish, Danish, Norwegian, French and Italian, English and more.

 Get in touch with us today.